rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 None of this necessary, from my point of view.
 Certainly if you are designing a Kalman filter for a aircraft or missile you must thoroughly master of all of the mathematics and topics in a typical Kalman filter textbook.
 I just want to track an image on a screen, or write some code for my Arduino project.
 I want to know how the plots in the book are made, and chose different parameters than the author chose.
 I want to run simulations.
 I want to inject more noise in the signal and see how a filter performs.
 There are thousands of opportunities for using Kalman filters in everyday code, and yet this fairly straightforward topic is the provence of rocket scientists and academics.

 I wrote this book to address all of those needs.
-This is not the book for you if you program avionics for Boeing or design radars for Raytheon.
-Go get a degree at Georgia Tech, UW, or the like, because you'll need it.
+This is not the book for you if you program navigation computers for Boeing or design radars for Raytheon.
+Go get an advanced degree at Georgia Tech, UW, or the like, because you'll need it.
 This book is for the hobbiest, the curious, and the working engineer that needs to filter or smooth data.

 This book is interactive.
 While you can read it online as static content, I urge you to use it as intended.
 It is written using IPython Notebook, which allows me to combine text, Python, and Python output in one place.
 Every plot, every piece of data in this book is generated from Python that is available to you right inside the notebook.
 Want to double the value of a parameter?
 Click on the Python cell, change the parameter's value, and click 'Run'.
 A new plot or printed output will appear in the book.